 Can a breast lift be combined with other procedures?

-A breast lift can be combined with various other procedures such as an augmentation (augmentation mastopexy), fat grafting, liposuction of the axillae and the arms or any other areas or a tummy tuck (see mommy makeover surgery) among others.
+A breast lift can be combined with various other procedures such as an augmentation (augmentation mastopexy), fat grafting, liposuction of the axillae and the arms or any other areas, a tummy tuck, and a mommy makeover procedure among others.